 We Are Okay centres around college student Marin as she attempts to move on from a tragedy she’s tried to outrun.
 Marin struggles through the transition into adulthood from her teenage years, and after returning home for the winter, is forced to confront her acute sense of loneliness and disconnect.

 You’ll Come Back to Yourself by Michaela Angemeer

 You'll Come Back to Yourself explores themes of lost love, infidelity, depression, body image, and ultimately the power women have in learning to choose themselves.

 Lost in Translation

-A neglected young woman and faded American actor, meet in Tokyo.
-They both feel lonely, alienated, and disconnected from themselves They characters experience a sort of ‘romantic melancholy’, finding solace in each other before having to depart.
+A neglected young woman and a faded American actor meet in Tokyo.
+They both feel lonely, alienated, and disconnected from themselves.
+Their characters experience a sort of ‘romantic melancholy’, finding solace in each other before having to depart.

 Go Help Yourself

 Comedians Lisa Linke and Misty Stinnet review a self-help book each week, satirising generic and stereotypical advice.
 This podcast provides a unique and light-hearted take on mental health with plenty of laughs and heartfelt moments.